Kenny Stafford: Winnipeg Blue Bombers

 On January 17, 2017, Stafford signed as a free agent with the Winnipeg Blue Bombers of the Canadian Football League.
 Stafford was cut by the Bombers on June 17, 2017; the league's final roster cut-down day.

-Edmonton Eskimos (II)
+Edmonton Eskimos (second stint)

-Later that same day Stafford signed a practice roster deal with the Edmonton Eskimos.
+Later that same day Stafford signed a practice roster deal with the Eskimos.
 Stafford played a season and a half with the Eskimos, catching a career high 55 receptions for 781 yards during the 2018 season.
 In seven games with Edmonton the following season he caught 30 passes for 366 yards with 2 touchdowns.

 Saskatchewan Roughriders

 On August 5, 2019, Stafford was traded to the Saskatchewan Roughriders in exchange for kick returner Christion Jones.
 He did not play in a game for the Roughriders and was released on January 20, 2021.

 Edmonton Elks

 Stafford signed with the Edmonton Elks on June 23, 2021.
 He was released on July 21, 2021.